Friday on Elm Street

 Friday on Elm Street (originally titled Freddy vs. Jason) is a collaborative studio album by American rappers Fabolous and Jadakiss.
-It was released on November 24, 2017, by Street Family Records, Roc Nation, D-Block Records, Def Jam Recordings.
+It was released on November 24, 2017, by SoRaspy, Street Family Records, Roc Nation, D-Block Records, Desert Storm Records, and Def Jam Recordings.
 The album is preceded by one single, "Stand Up" featuring Future.

 Background

 Fabolous and Jadakiss have collaborated on a number of tracks, including "Respect It", "The Hope", "B.E.T.", Young Jeezy's "OJ" and Troy Ave's "Do Me No Favors".
 The album is the speculated horror theme suggested by the title named after two of horror's most popular villains Freddy Krueger and Jason Voorhees.
 On January 7, 2017, Fabolous and Jadakiss had an interview with HipHopDX and Fab described the theme of the album during the interview.

 Release and promotion

 On February 29, 2016, Fabolous posted a picture on Instagram with Jadakiss with the caption, "Freddy vs. Jason coming soon".
 This indicates that Fabolous and Jadakiss are releasing a joint mixtape titled, Freddy vs. Jason.
 On March 31, 2016, Fabolous releases a snippet of a Metro Boomin-produced song on Instagram that will appear on the album.
 On April 2, 2016, Fabolous and Jadakiss released a freestyle of Future's "Wicked" from his mixtape, Purple Reign (2016).
 That same day, Jadakiss tweeted "#FreddyVsJason" to promote the album.

 On March 16, 2016, Fabolous confirmed he was releasing a project with Jadakiss, "Oh yeah man, he came to my party out at CIAA in Charlotte and we was talking about doing a couple things and one was to do a mixtape[…]I wanna do a mixtape, but we're gonna go through iTunes too."
 In October 2016, Lenny "Kodak Lens" Santiago, Senior Vice President of Roc Nation, told fans to prepare for the joint project.
 "Be excited about Fabolous and Jadakiss and what they’ve been talking about for months," he told Rap-Up.
 On January 17, 2017, the official trailer for the album was released.
 It's a blend of The Blair Witch Project, A Nightmare on Elm Street, and Friday the 13th.
 It's about a young woman running for her life, only to be disappointed, in tears, and haunted by a familiar yet frightening tune.

 On November 21, 2017, the tracklist was officially revealed, and the album's title was changed to "Friday on Elm Street," as legal issues prevented the duo from naming it "Freddy vs Jason."